 MIIT initiated another periodical pilot scheme for broadband access business by issuing the Notice on Liberalizing the Broadband Access Market to Private Capital on December 25, 2014, or the Broadband Notice, pursuant to which, the qualified private sector enterprises are encouraged, but not required, to apply to participate in the pilot scheme in broadband access business and the pilot scheme lasts for 3 years commencing on March 1, 2015.
-From 2015 to 2017, MIIT issued a series of notice in succession to expand the pilot scheme to all cities in nine provinces and several designated cities in other provinces.
-Following expiration of the Broadband Notice, MIIT has not issued any public notice to extend the effective period of the pilot scheme or announced a long-term regulation, but the broadband business under the pilot scheme is permitted to continue in practice.
-As of the date of this annual report, we have applied for and qualified to provide broadband access services in 20 cities such as Beijing, Nanjing, Shenyang and Xiamen.
+From 2015 to 2017, MIIT issued a series of notices in succession to expand the pilot scheme to all cities in nine provinces and several designated cities in other provinces.
+MIIT issued the Notice on Deepening the Pilot Scheme in Broadband Access Business on June 19, 2018 to extend the effective period of the pilot scheme to December 31, 2020 and further expand the pilot scheme to all cities in fourteen provinces and several designated cities in other provinces.
+As of the date of this annual report, we are qualified to provide and have provided broadband access services in Beijing.